csound/manual/docs/scoregens/gen53.md

 # GEN53
 Creates a linear-phase or minimum-phase impulse response table from a source table containing a frequency response or an impulse response.

-The source for this can either be a frequency response or an impulse response, stored in an existing table.
 Optionally, another function table can be used to window the input and/or the output of the process.

 ## Syntax
 ``` csound-orc